Riding a motorbike is pretty damn cool. Wearing a couple of pounds of plastic and foam on your head while doing it? Not so much.

 Are low profile or beanie helmets safe?

 Low profile or shorty helmets offer less protection for your head than a full-face or half-head helmet.
 The padding isn’t as thick and doesn’t cover as much of you, plus the retention straps are longer so you have to take more strain if you do have an accident.
+Some ultra low profile motorcycle helmets won’t even meet DOT standards, and are of little more use than a baseball cap in the event of a crash.

 Be sure to wear beanie helmets that meet DOT standards – features like padding for protection are more important than factors like being lightweight or a cool, novelty shape.